Burgess Thomson Lawyers

 Property Law & Conveyancing

-First home buyers who buy off the plan can also benefit from the NSW Government’s First Home Owner Grant (New Homes) scheme with a $10,000 grant paid after settlement.
+• First Home Owner Advantages: For first home buyers, significant incentives like the NSW Government’s First Home Owner Grant (New Homes) scheme offer a $10,000 grant after settlement, making this an attractive option.

 Find out more about how we can help With Buying Property Off The Plan.